skipdaily/leakdetection/README.md

 - **Service Selection**: Users can select individual services or choose a comprehensive package with a discount
 - **Dynamic Pricing**: Real-time price calculation based on service type, property size, and other factors
 - **Appointment Scheduling**: Users can select date, time, and provide special instructions
+- **Form Submission**: Email notifications and database storage of all form submissions
+- **Admin Dashboard**: Manage service requests and customers
 - **Mobile Responsive**: Fully responsive design for all device sizes
 - **Emergency Contact**: Quick access to emergency services